 Laura never anticipated her unfinished garage would become ground zero for our brand new Build Up: Mentoring Teens in Trades program.
 But she's so thankful for everything that has happened since spring of 2020.
 The garage project brought together teenagers from nearby Kingdom Prep, volunteers from Kingdom Workers, and an entire community.
 And in the process it changed lives.
 Read more.

-If you have a background in construction and a passion for helping the next generation, sign up to lead a project.
+If you have a background in the trades and a passion for helping the next generation, sign up to join a project.